NFL Winners and Losers: Matt Eberflus' days as Bears coach have to be numbered after awful decision

 Desmond Ridder and the Atlanta Falcons: Week after week, it becomes more baffling why the Falcons never made any attempt to sign Lamar Jackson, when he was unhappy on his franchise tag.

 The Falcons are probably the mid team in the NFL.
 They're utterly average.
-They're going to beat most bad teams they play, especially at home, and lose to any good team.
-That happened again on Sunday in London as the Jacksonville Jaguars beat the Falcons 23-7.
+They're going to beat most bad teams, especially at home, and lose to any good team.
+That happened again Sunday in London as the Jacksonville Jaguars beat the Falcons 23-7.
 The Falcons are 2-2.
 That's fitting.
 They'll probably end up 8-8-1.